SamCle/RandomListGenerator/README.md

 numbers in a relatively small interval will result in an error and the program will stop.

 Executing the program (use the appropriate run.* script) followed by -h shows the options:
-	usage: RandomListGenerator [options].
+usage: ./run.sh [options].
 Where the possible options are:
  -a,--append                     Flag, appends new list to previous one.
-	 -h,--help                Shows help.
+ -dp,--defaultProperties <arg>   Default configuration file name.
+This
+                                 should ONLY be set in the run.* file.
+Use option -p to load different properties.
+ -h,--help                       Displays this help message.
-	 -if,--inputfile <arg>    Input file name.
+ -if,--inputfile <arg>           Name list input file name.
-	 -m,--minimum <arg>       Lower bound for the result.
+ -m,--minimum <arg>              Lower bound for the generated numbers.
-	 -M,--Maximum <arg>       Upper bound for the result.
+ -M,--Maximum <arg>              Upper bound for the generated.
-	 -of,--outputfile <arg>   Output file name.
+ -of,--outputfile <arg>          Name of the output file.
-	 -p,--properties <arg>    Config file name.
+ -p,--properties <arg>           Name of non-default configuration file
+                                 name.
+This overrides the default
+                                 configurations.
-	 -s,--size <arg>          Size of the result.
+ -s,--size <arg>                 Size of the list of random numbers.
+If
+                                 the -if option is used, this is overridden.
-	 -v,--variation <arg>     Maximal change in boundaries.
+ -v,--variation <arg>            Maximal random change in boundaries.
+                                 Recommended: less than 45.

+The -dp option should ONLY be set in the appropriate run.* file.
+This allows you to specify the file containing the default properties.

 A default properties file should include the following: default.minimum=0